mimersql/MimerPy/doc/mimerpy.rst

   Constructor for creating a connection to the specified database using the :class:`Connection` class.
 Returns a :class:`Connection` object.
-To establish a default connection with a Mimer database the following parameters are required:
+To establish a default connection with a Mimer SQL database the following parameters are required:

   * *dsn* -- Data source name as a string